-To Lisa, my Chinese love.
-Her charms and graces inspired me from the other side of the planet.
+To Lisa, her charms and graces inspired me from the other side of the planet.
 And she gets easier to appreciate more and more each day.
-If it weren't for Lisa, I still wouldn't know what "Wo ai ni a dao fa shao" means.
+If it weren't for Lisa, I still wouldn't know what "Wo ai ni" means.
 Plus I still wouldn't know Beijing Duck from Howard the Duck.
 This entire site wouldn't exist if not for her.

 Many thanks to Stephen, my friend from the Great White North.
 Each page of this site goes through Stephen before it hits your eyes.
 He doesn't just catch the speeling mistakes, he often adds facts, jokes, and new ideas for even more interesting and useful articles.
 Stephen rulez.

 Thanks to everyone who appears in any videos/photos on the site.

 Thanks to Dr. Ken Evoy and the good folks at SBI.
 Their easy-to-follow guidance inspires me to create a far, far superior experience for you.
 Also a thank-you to the fellow SBI'ers who share their wisdom, tips and advice in the SBI forums.

 Thanks to (including but not limited to) Haiyan, Christina, Vyara, Ding, Shaelina, Felicia, Lin, Bryan, Rick, Miss (now Mrs.) Young, Jason, Ling, James, Sue, Lily, Chang Ming, Michael, Virtue, Qiong, De Feng, JC, Bela, Candy, Elinore, Camilla and Raymond (who brought me to China in the first place).
 Their support is always deeply appreciated.
 Many of those friends taught me a special thing or two about China that I can share with you.